greenelab/deep-review/all-sections.md

 A clinical task to deep learning which has been more successfully applied is the assignment of patients to clinical trials.
-Ithapu et al [@eehGXQlY] used a randomized denoising autoenconder to learn a multimodal imaging marker that predicts future cognitive and neural decline from positron emission tomography (PET), amyloid florbetapir PET, and structural magnetic resonance imaging.
+Ithapu et al [@eehGXQlY] used a randomized denoising autoencoder to learn a multimodal imaging marker that predicts future cognitive and neural decline from positron emission tomography (PET), amyloid florbetapir PET, and structural magnetic resonance imaging.